google_counter

 Most notably, when dendritic cell vaccination was combined with tumor treating fields (TTF) in relapsed patients, outcomes were especially promising, suggesting the potential for even greater effectiveness when used as part of a comprehensive treatment strategy.
 [2]

-Practical Applications of Dendritic Cell Vaccines
+Practical Applications of Dendritic Cell Vaccines for GBM

-For deeper insights into dendritic cell vaccination and its applications in the treatment of glioblastoma, Professor Frank Gansauge shares his expert perspective, drawing from over 22 years of experience in immunotherapy.
-His clinic has been at the forefront of developing and implementing dendritic cell treatments, investigating peculiarities of the immune response, and achieving significant results in various types of cancer, including glioblastoma.
+His clinic has been at the forefront of developing and implementing dendritic cell treatments.
+Actually, he investigated peculiarities of the immune response in various types of cancer, including glioblastoma.

 Prof. Frank Gansauge's Revolutionary Approach: Combining Classical Treatments and Dendritic Cell Therapy For Cancer